jsalinas29/jsalinas29.github.io/README.md

 <section>
 <h3>MIT xPRO Professional Certificate in Coding: Full Stack Development with MERN </h3>
 <section>
 <p> Join me on my journey as I learn to code!
 Why am I doing this?
-Well, I wanted to be able to relate more to the core audience I've been marketing to for the past 11+ years.
+Well, I wanted to be able to relate more to the core audience I've been marketing to for the past 11+ years and to get over my fear of coding.

 What am I learning here?
-This course is designed to prepare you with the skills you will need to start or continue your career in web and application development.
+This course is designed to prepare me with the skills I will need to start or continue a career in web and application development.
 By the end of this course, I'll have the foundations to work confidently in the MERN technology stack.

 Key takeaways for this course include: